 What does net zero emissions mean?

 Getting to net zero means we can still produce some emissions, as long as they are offset by processes that reduce greenhouse gases already in the atmosphere.
-For example, these could be things like planting new forests, or or drawdown technologies like direct air capture.
-The more emissions that are produced, the more carbon dioxide we will eventually need to remove from the atmosphere (this is called sequestration) to reach net zero.
+For example, these could be things like planting new forests, or drawdown technologies like direct air capture.
+The more emissions that are produced, the more carbon dioxide we need to remove from the atmosphere (this is called sequestration) to reach net zero.

 Why is net zero emissions important?